mateuszniechwiej/MS-2-Quiz-game/README.md

   ### Site Goals
   * Create a fun quiz game to play.

-  * Create a website fully responsive on mobiles, tablets and desktop devices.
+  * Create a website fully responsive on mobiles, tablets, and desktop devices.

   * Provide logical structure which is easy to follow with clear instructions on "how to play")